mxpaul/mxpaul.github.io/_posts/2015-09-05-install_fedora_and_centos7_mac_mini.md

   * Build linux drivers for fucking broadcom WiFi used in Mac Mini based on elrepo instructions

 # Log

+UPDATE: read all, if you want to repeat my steps as there are some broken commands in text.
+So, read entire poste before you do anything with your system.

 First of all i place my mac mini where i have a wire, so i will have internet access after installing Fedora ( booting with live CD proved there is no WiFi driver for Broadcom in Fedora)